 Johnson Machinery Ltd, CH Johnson Ltd

 Welcome to the unofficial website dedicated to preserving information about Johnson Machinery Ltd, formerly known as C H Johnson (Machinery) Ltd of Adswood, Stockport, Cheshire and Whaley Bridge, Derbyshire - manufacturers of construction machinery, dumpers and plant.
 1790 to 1979.
+Also covers Johnson Construction Machinery Ltd which the company became from 1980 to 1984.

 The aims of this website are: